stewartwatts/flan/README.md

 #### Creating a new model
  - create a submodule in `pkg/models/<category>/<model_name>/`
  - drop your Stan model definition into `model.stan`
- - writing a Python class inheriting from `pkg.analysis.ModelSpec`, that implements the `build_data` method, which should set an instance's `data` attribute to a dictionary containing the data payload required for PyStan's `StanModel.sampling` call
+ - write a Python class inheriting from `pkg.analysis.ModelSpec`, that implements the `build_data` method, which should set an instance's `data` attribute to a dictionary containing the data payload required for PyStan's `StanModel.sampling` call
- - this class should also define default constructor arguments for which model parameters we will want to visualize for a close examination, or pairs of parameters to plot together, or a group of parameters to visualize together
+ - this class should also define default constructor arguments for the model parameters, pairs of parameters, or groups of parameters to visualize
- - optionally, write a `notes.txt` file in the model module directory to describe the goals of the model or takeaways from examinging the results
+ - optionally, write a `notes.txt` file in the model module directory to describe the goals of the model or takeaways from examining the results

 #### Running an analysis
  - the constructor for class `pkg.analysis.StanAnalysis` takes an instance of the ModelSpec subclass described above and optionally some sampling parameters
- - StanAnalysis implements some general plotting methods for convenience, and drops the output into a directory of the format `static/<category>/<model_name>`
+ - StanAnalysis implements some parameter plotting methods for convenience, and drops the output into a directory of the format `static/<category>/<model_name>`
  - `runner.py` imports one or more model submodules and runs the analyses

 #### Interacting with outputs
  - use Flask to interact with the outputs of various models
- - `$ python flan.py   # starts Flask to serve your model outputs to your browser`
+ - `$ python flan.py   # starts Flask to serve model outputs to a web browser`
- - go to `http://127.0.0.1:5000/` or wherever Flask says it is serving on your machine to navigate through your models and view their outputs
+ - go to `http://127.0.0.1:5000/` or wherever Flask indicates it is serving

+#### Graphviz
+ - A *very* rough, untested attempt is made to parse Stan model definitions into Graphviz graphs.
+This is only basically tested.
+ - Dot cannot draw overlapping plates, so instead plates correspond to Stan's indexing of a datatype.
+For example, to model `i` students answering `j` question, with the answers indexed by `[i, j]`, there will be a plate for the `i` students, the `j` questions, and the `[i, j]` answers, instead of two overlapping plates that share the answers.
+ - Graphviz is not Python software, so it must be pre-installed with a non-pip package manager, like apt-get.